Skip to Content

 tigridia bulbs.jpg

-Cacomitl, Jockeys cap lily or Tiger Flower seed
+SEEDS Cacomitl, Jockeys cap lily or Tiger Flower

 Tigridia pavonia is native to Central and South America and has a long history of use there as a food plant.
 The garlic-clove sized bulbs are eaten roasted while the plant is dormant in winter and are deliciously nutty and starchy - if fiddly to dig, clean and prepare.
 The plants thrive in sunny gardens in fertile, well-drained soil and flower colours will vary from yellow to red.